yodynetwork/yody/doc/build-osx.md

 ## Running Yody Core

-Yody Core should now be available at `./src/qtumd`.
+Yody Core should now be available at `./src/yodyd`.
-If you compiled support for the GUI, it should be available at `./src/qt/qtum-qt`.
+If you compiled support for the GUI, it should be available at `./src/qt/yody-qt`.

-The first time you run `qtumd` or `qtum-qt`, it will start downloading the blockchain.
+The first time you run `yodyd` or `yody-qt`, it will start downloading the blockchain.
 This process could take many hours, or even days on slower than average systems.

 By default, blockchain and wallet data files will be stored in: